 STEP 1: Cooking the Pasta

-Cook the spaghetti in a large pan with plenty of salted water, following the instructions on the packet.
+Cook the spaghetti in a large pot of salted water, following the package instructions.
 It typically takes 9-10 minutes to cook – but make sure to keep the pasta al dente (it may be worth cooking the pasta about a minute less than instructed on the packet).

 STEP 2: Making the Lemon Ricotta Sauce

-In the meantime, mix the ricotta with lemon juice, olive oil, parmesan and some seasoning in a small bowl.
+Whilst pasta cooks, mix the ricotta with fresh lemon juice, olive oil, parmesan and some sea salt and black pepper in a small bowl.

 Prepare the basil by taking the leaves of the stalks (discard the stalks).

-Towards the end of cooking, take out a small ladleful (60ml) of starchy pasta water and set it aside.
+Towards the end of cooking, take out a small cup of the pasta water (about 60ml) and set it aside.
 Drain the pasta, then add it back to the pan immediately.

 STEP 3: Assembling It Together

-Add the lemon ricotta mixture and the reserved starchy water.
+Add the lemon ricotta mixture and the reserved pasta water.

-Turn the heat to medium and stir for 1-2 minutes, until the lemon ricotta sauce warms up, thickens slightly and spaghetti is all covered in it.
+Turn the heat to medium and stir for 1-2 minutes, until the creamy sauce warms up, thickens slightly and the spaghetti is all covered in it.
 Take the pasta off the heat, season with salt and pepper and stir in the basil leaves and lemon zest.
 Serve with extra parmesan if you like!

 Fancy Adding A Little Something Extra?